12 Week Year cover

 If you frequently defer the strategic work to accomplish the urgent, lower-value activities, you will never accomplish great things.

-The future are you going to live is the one you are creating right now at this very moment.
+☕The future you are going to live is the one you are creating right now at this very moment.

 Common pitfalls and success tips